“The reading of all good books is like conversation with the finest(people) of the past centuries.”

 We explicitly teach fluent reading, through peer work and teacher modelling.
 Reading for Pleasure lessons are central to our approach in Year 7 and 8, involving the shared experience and enjoyment of a whole class text.
 We embed this with vocabulary instruction, using effective models to pre-teach unfamiliar vocabulary.
 Writing for Pleasure lessons sharpen accuracy, and act as a vehicle for self-expression through different writing forms.
 We encourage articulacy throughout and provide students with a range of different speaking and listening opportunities throughout the course.

 Curriculum Enrichment – How do we link with other subjects and offer experiences?

 Wherever possible we explicitly draw the link with other subjects.
 The skills of argument, justification and evaluation are the same in English and History, and we teach students not only to recognise that, but actively use the same techniques in their responses.
 We make the links between Art and English explicit.
 Literature is part of wider cultural and artistic thinking that is studied in Art, and creative writing is another form of artistic expression.

 We enrich the curriculum by offering extracurricular activities in our creative writing workshops and our reading groups.
-We shadow national events like the Carnegie book award and the Kate Greenaway competition.
+We shadow national events like World Book Day, and the Carnegie Award.
 We want students to see the drama that they study, organising theatre visits and inviting companies into school to perform.